ga222ex/ga222ex.github.io/_posts/2017-11-08-css-preprocessors.markdown

 * Another layer of abstraction.
 Your code needs to compile down to valid css before it can be displayed on your site.
 This introduces a build step, which adds complexity and waiting time.
 * New syntax.
 Sass brings with it new syntax, which you need to learn and understand.

-In the project made to create this site, I used all the points I listed under pros, in other words: variables, mixins, operators, nesting and functions.
+In the creation of this site, I used variables and nesting, however I will soon expand this usage to also include mixins, operators and functions.